A Definitive Guide to do a free Patent Search yourself

 Let’s move to Espacenet Advanced Search now.

 Espacenet Advanced Search

-One thing I should let you know that from the top field (highlighted in the screenshot below), you can select a particular country you want to fetch patents of.
+One thing I should let you know that from the top field (highlighted in the screenshot below), you can select a particular country of which you want to fetch patents.

 Espacenet Classification Search